 - Making illegal U-turns or lane changes

-The Facts About Reckless Driving, a Bad Practice
+Facts About the Bad Practice of Driving Recklessly

-The biggest reason reckless driving is bad is that it is dangerous and can quickly result in a collision that causes death or serious, life-threatening injuries.
-Here are some facts you should know about some of the more common types of reckless driving behaviors:
+The main reason driving reckless is bad is that it is dangerous for everyone involved and can quickly result in a life-threatening collision.
+The more common types of reckless driving behaviors are outlined below.

 - Changing the radio